 Historic, archeological, and cultural resources are protected under Section 106 of the National Historic Preservation Act of 1966 implementing regulations and Section 4(f) Requirements.
 ACHP issued a “Program Comment to Exempt Consideration of Effects to Rail Properties within Rail Rights-of-Way” to accelerate certain Section 106 reviews on August 24, 2018.
 Federal agencies can satisfy their Section 106 responsibilities with regard to the effects of undertakings on rail properties located in railroad and rail transit rights-of-way (“rail ROW”) by following the program comment and the steps set forth therein.
 Link to the FR notice.

 Noise and Vibration

 Noise and vibration assessments are key elements of the environmental impact assessment process for public transit projects.
 Experience has shown that noise and vibration are among the major concerns to the surrounding community for a proposed transit project.
 FTA has guidance on how to assess noise and vibration impacts of proposed public transit projects (Transit Noise and Vibration Impact Assessment).
 This guidance is used by grant applicants seeking funding from FTA to evaluate these impacts during the environmental review process.
 All types of bus and rail projects are covered.
-The guidance contains procedures for assessing impacts at different stages of project development, from early planning before mode and alignment have been selected through preliminary engineering and final design.
 The focus is on noise and vibration impacts during operations, but construction impacts are also covered.
 The guidance describes a range of measures for controlling excessive noise and vibration.

 Section 4(f) of the Department of Transportation Act